Python1320/vrcjoycon/README.md

   6. Launch **VRChat** if not already launched
      1. From the VRChat's **circular menu**, inside **settings**, inside **OSC**, choose **Enable** OSC.
 Additional help [here](https://docs.vrchat.com/docs/osc-overview#enabling-it).
       (*If the haptics do not work, try reset configuration option in the same menu* **ATTN.** The OSC Debug menu does not help you with debugging haptics, only output)

+# Troubleshooting

+Test with OSC receiver to see if your avatar is transmitting.
+Try transmitting `1` to `/avatar/parameters/joyconrumble1` with OSC sender to see if `vrcjoycon.exe` works.

 # Credits / components used
  - [joycon-python](https://github.com/tocoteron/joycon-python) library